contains the active ingredient amiodarone hydrochloride

 If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking Aratac.

 Visit your doctor regularly so they can check your progress.
+To help prevent unwanted side effects, you may need to perform

 Take Aratac exactly as your doctor has prescribed.